jejacks0n/teaspoon/README.md

 #### `fixture_path`

 Fixtures are different than the specs, in that Rails is rendering them directly through a controller.
-This means you can use haml, erb builder, rabl, etc. to render content in the views available in this path.
+This means you can use things like HAML or RABL/JBuilder, etc. to render content in the views available in this path.

 **default:** `"spec/javascripts/fixtures"`